visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Misc. important Information about the software
 - We are cash based accounting system and offer both double entry/single entry views following GAAP Principle
 - User can set the fiscal year under Settings > Company Settings
-- Paula AI automatically do Books Review every hour to find problems such as duplicates, incorrect double entries, possible refunds, transfers between your own accounts, credit payment transactions so user can mark confirm.
+- Paula AI automatically do Books Review every hour to find problems such as duplicates, possible refunds, transfers between your own accounts, credit payment transactions so user can mark confirm.
 She will show a Yellow button and alert on Dashboard and on the General Ledger Page.
 - User can upload their documents to AI Drive or to Paula AI and then Chat with them.
 They first need to click on Paula Chat With down and at the bottom, you will see a Doc storage icon.
 Once you click on it, you will be in the 'Chat with Files' mode.
 - We are not a tax software however, we help you to share or send 1099, W-2 or W8BEN forms.
 Go to Taxes > Contractors & Employees.
 We show you the total you paid to each party in each year as well as total forms collected or shared.
 - You can Switch AI models used by Paula AI Assistant.
 Simple open the Paula Chat Window.
 At the top you will see a small wheel icon: Settings.
 Here you can swtich models, remove or add memory for Paula, update System prompts for all the Tasks Paula perform as well as AI Privacy settings.